MasonCompetitiveCyber/ctf-courses/Pwn/PWN 101/README.md

 Usually (but not always), when we exploit a target, we want to have the ability to execute any commands on that target.
 Typically, this means that we need to be able to obtain a shell prompt on the target, which will allow us to type in commands and achieve whatever goal we're trying to achieve as the attackers.
 On Linux systems, the `/bin/sh` file is used to give us a shell prompt, so if our goal is to execute commands on the target, then we would like to have the ability to execute the `/bin/sh` file.

 Most programmers do not want you to be exploiting their software, which is why most of the time you will not have easy access to a function that executes `system(/bin/sh)` for you when writing an exploit.
 For this reason, it is necessary for us to write our own code in assembly that executes `system(/bin/sh)`.
 The assembled code is known as our "shellcode" or our "payload."
 Once we create our shellcode, we will be able to "inject" it into a program using a vulnerability such as a buffer overflow.
-The shellcode will then be executed after its injected.
+The shellcode will then be executed after it's injected.

 We will go over exactly how you do this code injection when we go over buffer overflows, but, for now, we need to first create the code that we want to have executed in the first place.
 The act of creating the shellcode itself is known as "shellcoding."
 Shellcode can, in theory, do whatever you program it to do, but this tutorial specifically focuses on creating shellcode that executes `system("/bin/sh")` for us.
 This way, when the shellcode is injected into another process, we will have the ability to type in whatever commands we want.